Greenwich Second-Degree Assault Lawyer

-Regardless of what type of behavior is alleged, assault in the second degree in Greenwich is extremely serious.
-Be sure to contact an experienced Greenwich criminal attorney to go over all of your options and prepare the best defense possible.
+Regardless of what type of behavior is alleged, assault in the second degree is extremely serious.
+Be sure to contact an experienced Greenwich criminal assault attorney to go over all of your options and prepare the best defense possible.

 What is Assault in the Second Degree with a Motor Vehicle?